pieterbikkel/tic-tac-toe/README.md

 # Tic Tac Toe
-multiplayer game of Tic Tac Toe using websockets
+Multiplayer game of Tic Tac Toe using websockets

 ## How to run